silx-kit/silx/doc/source/install.rst

 This means that you would have to install *silx* from its sources, which requires you to install a C compiler first.

-We also encourage you to use Python 3.5 or newer as former versions are no longer officially supported.

 Configure Python as explained on
 `docs.python.org <https://docs.python.org/3/using/windows.html#configuring-python>`_
 to add the python installation directory to your PATH environment variable.